OCA/stock-logistics-workflow/README.rst

     - tracer : Value of the tracer of the used transition to access this step
     - wkf or workflow : Workflow service
     - scenario : Recordset on the current scenario for the hardware
+    - _ : The translation function provided by Odoo (useable like in any other python file)

 Some of these variables are also available on transition conditions execution.